MSF2141/Pewlett-Hackard-Analysis./README.md

 <br />
 <br />
 ## Summary
 Analysis show that there are 25916 Senior Engineers, 24926 Senior Staffs, 9285 Engineers, 7363 Staffs, 3603 Technique Leaders, 1090 Assistant Engineers, and 2 Managers who will be retiring.
+On the other side, there are 1549 retirement-ready employees who are qualified to mentor then next generation of PH employees.

+- table (shown below) contains the number of retirement-age employees by their most recent job title using the COUNT statement.